Q. What does the executive board spend PTO funds on?

 Each year the executive board creates the budget for the year and allocates monies towards known expenditures (See #2 above) and to PTO committees.
 Each PTO committee head is in charge of their own budget and sees to it that their committee members are spending the money appropriately.
 If the PTO committee finds that they need more money than what is in their budget they can send in a request and the PTO board may or may not approve it.

-The PTO board tries to schedule all events around parents schedules.
-Regarding all general PTO meetings, the board schedules all meeting and alters them back and forth between morning and afternoon to accommodate all parents; those who stay at home, those who work, or both.
+A. The PTO board tries to schedule all events around parents’ schedules.
+Regarding all general PTO meetings, the board schedules all meeting and tries to accommodate all parents; those who stay at home, those who work, or both.
 Check the MIMS PTO calendar for current schedules.

 First, find the committee head who might be able to answer your question directly.
 CLICK HERE to find the appropriate committee heads.
 The best way to get your voice heard is to contact the person directly.